wpwoodjr/plex-docker/README.md

 After you stop Plex, it will not restart again until you restart it with `./start` as described above.

 ## Finishing up
-Once the server is up and running, go to its settings pages and finsh configuring it.
+Once the server is up and running, go to its settings pages and finish configuring it.

-### `LAN Networks`
+### LAN Networks
 If `mode` is `bridged` or `http-only`, and you are a Plex Pass subscriber, pay particular attention to the `LAN Networks` setting on the `Network` settings page.
 Set it to `ip/24,docker_network`, where `ip` is the ip address of your host machine, and `docker_network` is as you configured it in `conf`.

 ### Effect of `plexlogin` on network settings